FabioDiMonte/RubikHelper/README.md

     - the RubikHelper notation use the same as Singmaster for simple rotations
     - uses parenthesis for grouping
     - uses `'` (prime) for negative a move or a group
-    - uses `i` letter for invert a group
+    - uses `i` letter for invert a group (goes backward inverting rotation for every single move)
     - uses `m` letter for mirror a group on M-slice
     - uses square brackets for a single Piece Setup
     - eg: